 Why children pester

-Asking for things isn’t always pestering.
-And the way you respond to children’s requests teaches them important lessons about how to influence, negotiate and communicate.
+When your child asks for things, the way you respond to their requests teaches them important lessons about how to influence, negotiate and communicate.
 Find out more in our article on how to respond when children ask for things.

-- Lay down some ground rules before you go shopping.
-Talk with your child about what behaviour you expect and how you’ll respond to any pestering.
+- Set some ground rules before you go shopping.
+Talk with your child about what behaviour you expect and how you’ll respond to pestering.

 - Praise your child for good shopping behaviour.
-Give her lots of positive attention so she knows you’ve noticed she’s not pestering.
-For example, ‘I’m really proud of how you helped me shop and didn’t ask for things we can’t get’.
+Give your child plenty of positive attention so they know you’ve noticed that they’re not pestering.
+For example, ‘I’m really proud of how you helped me shop and didn’t ask for things’.

 - Offer healthy rewards for good shopping behaviour.
 For example, ‘If you can get through this shopping trip without asking for stuff, we’ll stop at the park on the way home’ or ‘You can have some strawberries when we get home’.

 - Be aware of toy, junk food and other advertising in your home – for example, through the TV, radio, internet, junk mail, apps and social media.
-The more product advertising your child sees, the more he’ll want those products.
+The more advertising your child sees, the more they might want things.

 - Make decisions as a family about what you’ll buy.
 You can remind children of these decisions when you’re shopping.
-For example, ‘Remember we decided not to buy soft drink for a while?
-That way we’re all taking better care of our teeth’.
+For example, ‘Remember we decided not to buy toys for a while?
+That way we can save our money for a family holiday’.

-If your child pesters or tries to get you to buy things by whining, demanding or threatening, you could try the following:
+If your child pesters or tries to get you to buy certain things you could try the following:

 - Remind your child of the ground rules you discussed.

 - Make sure your child sees that you’ve heard and understood.
 This way, your child will be more likely to accept your answer.
 For example, you could say, ‘Yes, they do look delicious, but we aren’t buying donuts today’.

 - When you say no, stick to it.
-Giving in to pestering can teach children to do it more.
-If you say no and then give in, your child gets the message that pestering and whining can work.
+If you say no and then give in, your child gets the message that pestering can work.

-- Acknowledge your child’s disappointment if you’ve said no. For example, ‘I can see you really wanted those biscuits.
+- Acknowledge your child’s disappointment if you’ve said no. For example, ‘I can see you feel disappointed because you really wanted those biscuits.
 But we’ve already had enough treats today’.
 Conversations like these send a message of empathy and can help you and your child move on.

 - After saying no, try to distract your child with something else.
 For example, ‘We need oranges.
 Can you help me find them?’